 Click the i symbol next to the unwanted number, scroll down and tap Block this Caller, then confirm your decision.
 You won't be bothered with any calls, texts or FaceTime calls from that number.

 Alternatively, go to the Settings app, scroll down and tap Phone.
-Tap Call Blocking & Identification, and you'll see your list of blocked callers.
-Hit Block Contact and pick further numbers to block from your contacts list.
+Tap Blocked Contacts, and you'll see your list of blocked callers.
+Hit Add New and pick further numbers to block from your contacts list.
 You would need to add the nuisance caller to your contacts list for this method to work, however.

-To stop calls from people you don’t know you can turn on a feature called Silence Unknown Callers.
+If you have iOS 13 or later, to stop calls from people you don’t know you can turn on a feature called Silence Unknown Callers.
 This is also done in Settings app.
-Got to Settings > Phone, scroll down, then select Silence Unknown Callers.
+Go to Settings > Phone, scroll down, then select Silence Unknown Callers.

-This blocks phone numbers that you've never been in contact with and don’t have saved in your contacts list.
+This blocks phone numbers that you've never been in contact with, don’t have saved in your contacts list and haven't received their number another type of way, such as through emails.
 Calls from unknown numbers are silenced and sent to your voicemail, and appear in your recent calls list.
+If you make an emergency call, this is suspended so you can receive any calls for 24 hours.

 Whether you answered the call or ignored it, all calls are registered in the recent tab of Android's Phone app.
 Launch the app by pressing the Phone icon, touch the Clock symbol to show your call history, then navigate to the number you want to block.
 Touching it will bring up a short menu, enabling you to choose to block it.